 To alleviate this discoloration and puffiness, applying a cold compress can help constrict blood vessels and help reduce the appearance of the dark circles under the eyes.
 Identifying and managing your allergy triggers is essential for preventing allergic shiners from recurring, ensuring your eyes look and feel their best.

 How Children’s Allergy Doctors can help

-At Children’s Allergy Doctors, we provide skin prick and blood testing to diagnose a dust mite allergy.
-If your child is found to have a dust mite allergy, we can provide you with the latest evidence on how to effectively reduce mite levels in your home, and prescribe simple but effective treatments for your child’s symptoms.
+At Children’s Allergy Doctors, we provide skin prick and blood testing to provide a comprehensive allergy diagnosis.
+If your child is found to have a dust mite allergy, we can provide you with the latest evidence on how to effectively reduce mite levels in your home and prescribe simple but effective treatments for your child’s symptoms.

 House dust mite desensitisation has been a major development in the management of house dust mite-related rhinitis, reducing allergic symptoms and medications required by diverting the immune system’s allergic response towards tolerance.

 The main benefit of these treatments is that the patient’s symptoms improve — not just during the treatment but potentially for several years after the treatment has stopped and may also help prevent asthma.